-Filed d by the Registrant [X] File d by a Party other than the Registrant $[\]$ Checl k the appropriate box: [] Preliminary Proxy Statement [] CONFIDENTIAL, FOR USE OF THE [X] COMMISSION ONLY (AS PER C] Definitive Proxy Statement RULE 14A-6(E)(2)) [] Definitive Additional Materials [] [] Soliciting Material Pursuant to Section 14a-11(c) or Section 14a-12 MANHATTAN ASSOCIATES , INC. (Name of Registrant as Specifie d In Its Charter) 1) Name of Person(s) Filing Proxy Statement, Payme ent of Filing Fee (Check the appropriate b ox): [X] No fee required. [] Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: [] Fee paid previously with preliminary mate rials. [] Check box if any part of the fee is offse Act Rule 0-11(a)(2) and identify the fili was paid previously.
-Identify the previou number, or the Form or Schedule and the d ng for which the offsetting fee s filing by registration statement

-(1) Amount Previously Paid:

-(2) Form, Schedule or Registration Statement No.:
+Filed by the Registrant [X] Filed by a Party other than the Registrant [ ] Check the appropriate box: [ ] Preliminary Proxy Statement [ ] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2) [X] Definitive Proxy Statement [ ] Definitive Additional Materials [ ] Soliciting Material Pursuant to Rule 14a-11(c) or Rule 14a-12 MANHATTAN ASSOCIATES, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payment of Filing Fee (Check the appropriate box): [X] No fee required. [ ] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: [ ] Fee paid previously with preliminary materials: [ ] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.:

-(3) Filing Party:

-(4) Date Filed:

-te s: